 Sentry uses breadcrumbs to create a trail of events that happened prior to an issue.
 These events are very similar to traditional logs, but can record more rich structured data.

 SDKs automatically start recording breadcrumbs by enabling integrations.
-To learn how to do this for your platform, select the platform from the sidebar, then review the breadcrumbs documentation for that platform.
+To learn how to do this for your platform, select the platform from the dropdown at the top of the page, then review the breadcrumbs documentation for that platform.

 If an error event provides a trail, sentry.io displays the breadcrumbs on the Issue Details page: